 The Ninja comes in two models; The Original and the GoPro edition that costs an extra $20 for the mount.
 When I tested the Ninja it performed flawlessly.
 I had no issues with fogging and leaking like other cheap full face snorkel masks that have flooded the market over the last year.

 It is a quality mask, I was able to breathe normally through my nose and water did not come in through the snorkel because of one way purge valve, even when I dove under the water.

 The GoPro edition worked perfectly with my GoPro Hero4 Silver, it connected easily and stayed secure while taking great video.
 So whats the problem with it, why don’t I recommend it?

 Well it costs almost TWICE as much as the Seaview which comes with a built in GoPro mount every bit as good as the Ninja H20 mask.
-The base model is $145 and the GoPro edition is $165!
 The other issue is that it only comes in two sizes, so getting a good fit is not as easy.

 Of the Tribord knock off snorkel masks, the Aria is probably the best of them.
 It’s actually MORE expensive than the Tribord, which is surprising.
 The mask is made by Ocean Reef, an Italian based company who manufactures a wide variety of Scuba diving equipment and has been around for some time.
 So this is no “fly by night” company.

 This has all of the features that make a full face snorkel mask so great.
 The integrated snorkel doesn’t leak like the cheaper knock offs.
 I found the skirt soft and flexible giving me a good, leak free seal even when I hadn’t shaved in several days.
 You could probably have a full beard and still get a decent seal.

 The one way purge valve worked flawlessly, I didn’t get any water in the snorkel even when diving under the water.